sbarthelemy/collada-dom/Readme.txt

 Known issues
 ============

-- For PS3 debug build, when unloading Collada document with large number of nodes, such as demo.dae and dominos.dae, a debug exception is raised due to stack overflow.
+- For PS3 debug build, when unloading COLLADA document with large number of nodes, such as demo.dae and dominos.dae, a debug exception is raised due to stack overflow.

-  The Collada Viewer uses Cell SDK framework, which sets the main PPU thread priority and stack size in its code base.
+  The COLLADA Viewer uses Cell SDK framework, which sets the main PPU thread priority and stack size in its code base.
   Currently there is no way to override this stack size setting without generating a linker warning on Windows host or an error on Linux host.
 See below: